Appointing new acting oil minister in Iran is political decision

 Azerbaijan, Baku, June 4 / Trend T. Konyayeva /

-All the processes and events, happening in Iran, including the current appointment minister of oil, do not develop in accordance with common sense.
-They are politically motivated, U.S professor of Chemical and Petroleum Engineering at the University of Southern California (U.S) Mohammad Sahimi said.
+Processes and events occurring in Iran, including the current appointment of the minister of oil, are developing without common sense.
+They are politically motivated and lack professional understanding of the region's oil, U.S professor of Chemical and Petroleum Engineering at the University of Southern California ( U.S) Mohammad Sahimi said.

-"The easiet way to handle the issue is to apppint someone who is truly an expert on Iran's oil industry," Sahimi told Trend via e-mail.
+"The easiest way to handle the issue is to appoint someone who is truly an expert on Iran's oil industry," Sahimi told Trend via e-mail.
 "However, in Iran everything is political and part of the power struggle between different factions within the power hierarchy.
-Appointing someone to a strategically important ministry such as oil is part of the same trend."
+Appointing someone to a strategically important ministry, such as oil, is part of the same trend."

-On June 2, Iranian President Mahmoud Ahmadinejad, whose decision to head the oil ministry was declared by the parliament illegal, appointed Mohammad Aliabadi, the Iranian state television reported.
+On June 2 Iranian President Mahmoud Ahmadinejad, whose decision to head the oil ministry was declared illegal by the parliament, appointed Mohammad Aliabadi instead, the Iranian state television reported.

-Aliabadi has not recently held the positions in the oil industry.
-In particular, he led the National Olympic Committee.
-He was the director of fisheries management.
+Aliabadi has not held any recent positions in the oil industry.
+Rather, he has led the National Olympic Committee and was the prior director of the fisheries management.

-Ali Abadi is utterly disqualified to lead the ministry of oil, he said.
+Ali Abadi is utterly disqualified to lead the ministry of oil, Sahimi said.

-The head of the parliamentary commission on energy issues, Hamid Reza Katuzian called Aliabadi's appointing acting minister of oil as "bad choice".
-He stressed that he does not have necessary experience and expertise in oil and gas sector.
-He must start from the very beginning, Mehr news agency reported.
+The head of the parliamentary commission on energy issues, Hamid Reza Katuzian, c alled Aliabadi's appointing acting minister of oil a "bad choice".
+Katuzian stressed that Aliabadi does not have the necessary experience and expertise in the oil and gas sector.
+Aliabadi must start from zero, the Mehr news agency reported.

-He added that these decisions threaten the future of oil and gas industry.
+Katuzian added that these decisions threaten the future of the oil and gas industry.

-Katuzian said that Ahmadinejad appointed Aliabadi because of the decision of the Iranian Parliament to submit the case over violations of the law by Ahmadinejad to the judicial bodies.
-"However, the Parliament will not withdraw its decision until the candidate is elected to this position," he added.
+Katuzian said that Ahmadinejad appointed Aliabadi because of the Iranian Parliament's decision to submit the case over violations of the law by Ahmadinejad to the judicial bodies.
+"However, the Parliament will not withdraw its decision until the candidate is elected to this position," Katuzian added.

-On June 1, the Iranian parliament decided that President Ahmadinejad's decision to head the oil ministry contradicts the constitution.
-The parliament submitted dossiers on a number of violations, committed by Ahmadinejad as the president, to the judicial authorities.
+On June 1 the Iranian parliament affirmed that President Ahmadinejad's decision to head the oil ministry is unconstitutional.
+The parliament submitted dossiers to judicial authorities on a number of violations committed by Ahmadinejad as president.

-Earlier in May, the Iranian Guard Corps, which directly controls the observance of the Constitution of the Islamic Republic, announced about Ahmadinejad's appointing himself minister of oil.
-But this contradicts the constitution.
+Earlier in May, the Iranian Guard Corps, which directly controls the observance of the Constitution of the Islamic Republic, announced Ahmadinejad's self-appointment as the minister of oil to be unconstitutional.

-In mid-May, Ahmadinejad announced about his decision to temporarily head the oil ministry after the resignation of Oil Minister Seyed Masoud Mir-Kazemi.
+In mid-May, Ahmadinejad announced his decision to temporarily head the Ministry of Oil after the resignation of Oil Minister Seyed Masoud Mir-Kazemi .

-Besides Mir-Kazemi, Ahmadinejad dismissed Iranian Minister of Social Welfare and Minister of Industry and Mines.
-This step was taken to reduce the number of ministers from 21 to 17, which was provided by a five-year development plan of the country from 2010-2015.
+Besides Mir-Kazemi, Ahmadinejad dismissed Iran's Minister of Social Welfare and Minister of Industry and Mines.
+This step was taken to reduce the number of ministers from 21 to 17, which was established during a five-year national development plan, from 2010-2015.